ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 registration interface, but that fails frequently.
 The DNS operator may not have access to the interface thus the registrant needs to relay the information.
-For large operations this does not scale, as evident in lack of Trust Anchors for signed deploymentns that are operated by third parties.
+For large operations this does not scale, as evident in lack of Trust Anchors for signed deployments that are operated by third parties.

 The child can signal its desire to have DNSSEC validation enabled by publishing one of the special DNS records CDS and/or CDNSKEY[@!RFC7344].
 Once the "parent" "sees" these records it SHOULD start acceptance processing.
-This document will cover below how to make the CDS records visilbe to the right parental agent.
+This document will cover below how to make the CDS records visible to the right parental agent.

-We argued that the publication of CDS/CDNSKEY record is sufficent for the parent to start acceptance processing, the main point is to provide authentication thus if the child is in "good" state and the DS upload should be simple to accept and publish.
-If at any time the parent has abilty to remove the DS if it discovers that the DS was upploaded in error.
+We argue that the publication of CDS/CDNSKEY record is sufficient for the parent to start acceptance processing.
+The main point is to provide authentication thus if the child is in "good" state then the DS upload should be simple to accept and publish.
+If there is a problem the parent has ability to remove the DS at any time.

 ## What checks are needed by parent ?
-The parent uppon receiving a signal that it check the child for desire for DS record publication.
+The parent upon receiving a signal that it check the child for desire for DS record publication.
 The basic tests include,
-    #.
-All the nameservers for the zone agree on zone contents
+    1. All the nameservers for the zone agree on zone contents
-    #.
-The zone is signed
+    2. The zone is signed
-    #.
-The zone has a CDS signed by the KSK referenced i the CDS
+    3. The zone has a CDS signed by the KSK referenced i the CDS

 Parents can have additional tests, defined delays, and even ask the DNS operator to prove they can add data to the zone, or provide a code